project-gemmi/gemmi/docs/utils.rst

     diff f''=-2.29 %

+.. _gemmi-reindex:

 reindex
 =======

 Experimental.
-Do not use it yet for anything but testing.
+See description of the :ref:`reindexing function <reindexing>` for more details.

 Reindex reflections in MTZ file.